Careers360 Logo

 The features of hybridization are:

-1. The number of hybrid orbitals is equal in number to the atomic orbitals that hybridize.
+1. The number of hybrid orbitals is equal to the number of atomic orbitals that hybridize.

 2. The hybridized orbitals are always the same in energy and shape.